Developers deny signifcant delays to Scottish film studio

 Andy Wightman, land reform spokesman for the Scottish Greens and MSP for Lothian, said: “It is time other voices within the film industry recognised that, although there is widespread support for a film studio, it must be built in the right place.”

-A spokeswoman for PSL Land said: “The proposal was called in by the government after Midlothian Council failed to make a ruling on the application, which was originally submitted in 2014.
+A spokeswoman for PSL Land said: “The proposal was called in by the government after Midlothian Council failed to make a ruling on the application, which was originally submitted in May2015 .

 “The exact timing is subject to the planning process and we are confident the project’s momentum will continue to proceed apace.”